NCH Winter Camp Presenters, Program & Schedule

 Going to the temple is completely voluntary.
 It might include spending time with one or more friends in an intimate way, or sharing in a workshop that has to do with healing, massage, etc. There are guidelines for sharing this space in a way that is safe and comfortable for everyone, and following these guidelines is a requirement for all temple participants.

-Men's Circle, and Gender Fluid circle, and
+Men's Circle, and Gender Fluid circle, and Women's Circle:

-Trusting the Goddess: Random Chaos or Divine Alignment
+Random Chaos or Divine Alignment

 with Kalama Becker